Car Leasing For Young Drivers: The Complete Guide

 A car lease is a type of vehicle finance that allows you to hire a new car for a chosen period of time by paying uniform monthly payments.
 During the contract length, you will be responsible for the car’s maintenance, running costs and insurance, but you will never own it.
 This means you get the joys of driving a brand new car without having to buy it.

 Since a lease agreement is a financial contract, you do need to be at least 18 years of age.
-You will also need a full valid UK driving license and undergo a credit check to prove you can afford to pay the monthly payments as dictated by your contract.
+You will also need a full valid UK driving license and undergo a credit check to prove you can afford to pay the monthly payments.

 If you are currently under the age of 18, you will need to wait before you can lease your first vehicle.
-However, you can use this time before you turn 18 to pick out your dream car with Moneyshake’s manufacturer, price and budget searches and to start building your credit score to ensure you pass the credit check.
+However, you can use the time before you turn 18 to pick out your dream car using a leasing comparison site such as Moneyshake.

 For further information and a more detailed explanation, check out our complete guide to car leasing.

 If you’re young with little or no credit history, then it may be unlikely that you will be approved for finance.
 However, that doesn’t mean you can’t get a lease deal and in this situation it might be possible to use a guarantor.

 A guarantor is someone who acts as a safety net and will take on your payments should you be unable to make them.
 The most common form of guarantor is a parent or family member, but anyone over the age of 21 with a good credit score can act as a guarantor as long as they aren’t linked to you financially i.e. a spouse.

 An alternative to a guarantor, would be for a parent to be the leaseholder while you use the car.
 In this situation your name will still be on the agreement and failure to pay the monthly payments by the leaseholder will mean the responsibility is passed to you.
 Moreover, you will need to be fully insured in order for this to be a possibility.